huangeddie/GymGo/README.md

 # About
 An environment for the board game Go.
 It is implemented using OpenAI's Gym API.
+It is also optimized to be as efficient as possible in order to efficiently train ML models.

 # Installation
 ```bash